43 Geography Trivia Questions [With Answers]

 Answer: South Sudan, which declared independence on July 9, 2011.

 The trap: Kosovo (2008) predates South Sudan but isn’t universally recognized at the UN, so it doesn’t count here.
 Others reach for Timor-Leste (2002) or mix up South Sudan with Sudan.
-The independence referendum passed with 99% support.
+The independence referendum passed with almost 99% support.

 9. Which country has the most UNESCO World Heritage Sites?
 (Hard)